The Perfect 10 Day Japan Itinerary for First Time Visitors

 Dotonbori

-Known as the “Kitchen of Japan”, Osaka is world-renown for it’s incredible food scene – particularly street food – and vibrant night life.
+Known as the “Kitchen of Japan”, Osaka is world-renowned for its incredible food scene – particularly street food – and vibrant nightlife.
 Dotonbori is where this reputation comes from.

 Universal Studios